Watch this episode on YouTube or Rumble

 Fed Watch is the macro podcast for bitcoiners.
 In each episode we discuss current macro events from around the world, with a focus on central banks and currency matters.

 That’s enough for this week.
 Thanks to the readers and listeners.
-If you like this content, subscribe, rate and share!
+If you like this content, please subscribe, rate and share!

 This is a guest post by Ansel Lindner.
 The opinions expressed are solely their own and do not necessarily reflect those of BTC Inc. or Bitcoin Magazine.